SantanasWrld/LYnxV2/README.md

 # LYnxV2
-This is my first attempt at creating a cheat for the Unreal Engine 5 game, [The Headliners](https://store.steampowered.com/app/3059070/The_Headliners/).
+This is my first attempt at creating a cheat for [The Headliners](https://store.steampowered.com/app/3059070/The_Headliners/), an Unreal Engine 5 game.
+I’m aware the code is rough and has redundancies.
+I might continue working on this when I’m bored.

 ## 📋 Requirements
 Ensure you meet the following requirements before using this cheat: